6XGate/bridgecmdr/PLAN.md

   - Monoprice Blackbird
   - J-Tech Digital -- Need to find actual command list.
   - ASHATA -- Now unable to find.
-  - TESmart -- Brand of Tesla Elec (like TelsaSmart)
   - No Hassle AV -- Need to contact.